 It's such a wonderful feeling to know that something I've made currently resides in a city or a land that I may never visit.

 The journey has been alot of fun and smiles.
-I absolutely love what I do and it has brought me so much joy.
+I absolutely love what I do and it has brought me so much joy by God’s grace.

 On a personal note, I'm so grateful for the priceless lessons and mindset skills that I've gained through putting myself out there.
 I've been forced to work on my weaker character traits through stepping out of my comfort zone.

-I've learnt so much about myself, human psychology and what works and doesn't work in terms of online selling.
+I've learnt so much about myself, human psychology, faith and what works and doesn't work in terms of online selling.
 I've learnt the importance of setting clear boundaries for yourself and for others.
 I've also been fortunate to experience the kindness of so many people.
-It fills my heart with hope to know that the world still has alot of good people and people who genuinely want to support small businesses.
+It fills my heart with hope to know that the world still has a lot of good people and people who genuinely want to support small businesses.

 When I first started I wasn't entirely sure of what direction I wanted to go in.
 I knew I was a born creative but I didn't know exactly how to turn that creativity into something that could benefit others and myself.